 Our technology platform, consisting of our AAVs, in-flight operating systems and on-the-ground infrastructure, may not perform in line with customers' expectations.
 For example, our AAVs may not be as easy to operate or maintain as customers expect.
 In addition, certain orders of our passenger-grade AAVs are conditioned on their meeting defined technical specifications (such as a specified cruising speed, operational range and payload capacity) according to agreed-upon delivery timetables.
-See "Business-Our AAV Commercial Solutions" for further details.
+See "Item 4.
+Information on the Company- B. Business Overview-Our AAV Commercial Solutions" for further details.
 Future customers may also require performance specifications that we are unable to deliver.
-Some of these target specifications, such as those dependent on battery technology, are constrained by the pace of general technological advancement and the capabilities of our suppliers, which are largely beyond our control
+Some of these target specifications, such as those dependent on battery technology, are constrained by the pace of general technological advancement and the capabilities of our suppliers, which are largely beyond our control.